programminghistorian/ph-submissions/lessons/exploratory-part-2-modeling-text-corpus.md

 # The bracket notation in Python is called a list comprehension.
 This generates a list (in this case, a giant list of all filenames) given the rule specified after the “if” statement.
 In this case, Python receives a directory listing of all items contained within a directory

 for filename in [filename for filename in os.listdir(path) if not filename.startswith('.')]:

 # Create a blank dictionary for each iteration - so one for each email message.
-We will fill this dictionary with information from our raw text files and append it to the email_list at the end.
+# We will fill this dictionary with information from our raw text files and append it to the email_list at the end.

     out_dict = {}

 # Now we must open each file to retrieve its contents.
-Fortunately, we already have the filename in the f variable (representing the specific email we are looping over at the moment).
-We previously stored the file path, or everything that comes before the filename, in the “path” variable above.
-Python very conveniently lets us combine these two strings with addition (path+f), and use the “with” syntax to open up the appropriate file and store it into the variable myfile.
+# Fortunately, we already have the filename in the f variable (representing the specific email we are looping over at the moment).
+# We previously stored the file path, or everything that comes before the filename, in the “path” variable above.
+# Python very conveniently lets us combine these two strings with addition (path+filename), and use the “with” syntax to open up the appropriate file and store it into the variable myfile.

         with open(path+filename, "r") as myfile:

 # Here’s where the email library helps us.
-We can call the email.message_from_string() function to convert the raw message data into a dictionary, which makes it easier to process.
-Note that we need to force Pythonto treat myfile like a single long string of text, so we use the the read() method on myfile to force it to output a string (as opposed to simply passing along the variable myfile).
+# We can call the email.message_from_string() function to convert the raw message data into a dictionary, which makes it easier to process.
+#Note that we need to force Pythonto treat myfile like a single long string of text, so we use the the read() method on myfile to force it to output a string (as opposed to simply passing along the variable myfile).

                 msg = email.message_from_string(myfile.read())

 # Now we need to unpack all of the relevant data in our msg variable and place only the most important fields into our out_dict dictionary.
-In terms of metadata, we’re just going to focus on From, To, Date, and Subject.
-The full message text requires us to use a special method, in this case get_payload().
-Like before, this method ensures that Python treats our data like a string as opposed to another type of data.
+# In terms of metadata, we’re just going to focus on From, To, Date, and Subject.
+# The full message text requires us to use a special method, in this case get_payload().
+# Like before, this method ensures that Python treats our data like a string as opposed to another type of data.

                 out_dict['From'] = msg['From']
                 out_dict['To'] = msg['To']